ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 * A workspace with no external connections restricts LPAR and VSI communication to resources within the same Power Virtual Server workspace only.
 * A workspace that is connected to a transit gateway links to a VPC with internet access and enables outbound connectivity for the workspace resources.
-* Your {{site.data.keyword.powerSys_notm}} instance inherits network connectivity from the workspace configuration.
+* Your {{site.data.keyword.powerSys_notm}} instances inherit network connectivity from the workspace configuration.
 As a result, you need not configure network access for individual LPAR or VSI instances.

 ## Configuring outbound network access for {{site.data.keyword.powerSys_notm}}
 {: #outbound-network}